rozek/hello_world-thing/README.md

 ## Firmware ##

-In the "Modular-Things" terminology, the "firmware" of a thing is an Arduino sketch.
+In the "Modular-Things" terminology, the "firmware" of a thing is an Arduino sketch which implements a thing's functionality on the hardware side.
+Here is the one for the "hello_world" thing:

 ```c++
 #include <osap.h>